sthzg/gcli-scala/README.md

             specify a domain that this search should be limited to, e.g. docs.djangoproject.com --so
             limit search results to stackoverflow.com
+      --images
+            use Google's image search
+      --news
+            use Google's news search
+      --videos
+            use Google's video search
       --noconf
             don't look for configuration files on disk and don't prompt to create them --noop
             run program but don't open the browser

 **From within SBT**: (`--noop` prevents actually opening the browser)